 While some chemicals are relatively safe, others are extremely toxic.
 Each person’s reactions to chemical exposure varies, and may cause workers to suffer illness, breathing difficulties, skin irritations and allergic reactions.

-If you have been injured on-the-job due to any of these common construction site hazards, Lynch Law Firm will work to secure the compensation you deserve for your medical bills, lost wages, and pain and suffering.
+If you have been injured on-the-job due to any of these common construction site hazards, Lynch Law Firm, PC will work to secure the compensation you deserve for your medical bills, lost wages, and pain and suffering.